"I want the viewers to be moved into the lives of the people that they are looking at; the visual experience is incredibly emotional."

 Estates

-After Look closed down, Fusco approached Magnum Photos, becoming an associate in 1973 and a full member the following year.
-His photography has been published widely in major US magazines including Time, LIFE, Newsweek, The New York Times Magazine, Mother Jones and Psychology Today, as well as in other publications worldwide.
+Fusco moved to Mill Valley, California, in 1970.
+After Look closed down in 1971, Fusco approached Magnum Photos, becoming an associate in 1973 and a full member the following year.
+His photography has been published widely in major US magazines, including Time, Life, Newsweek, the New York Times Magazine, Mother Jones, and Psychology Today, as well as in other publications worldwide.

-Fusco moved to Mill Valley, California on July 4th, 1970 to photograph the lives of the oppressed and of those with alternative lifestyles.
-Among his latest subjects are people living with AIDS in California, homelessness and the welfare system in New York, and the Zapatista uprising in the Mexican state of Chiapas.
-He has also worked on a long-term project documenting Belarussian children and adults sickened by radioactive fallout from the Chernobyl explosion.
-He is now based in New York City.
+Fusco’s later career focus was photographing the lives of the oppressed.
+Among his subjects were people living with AIDS in California, homelessness and the welfare system in New York, the American military victims of the Iraq War, and the Zapatista uprising in the Mexican state of Chiapas.
+He also worked on a long-term project documenting Belarussians sickened by radioactive fallout from the Chernobyl explosion.

 Selected works